asavelyev01/adt-enums/Readme.md

 ## Whys
 In become a common knowledge that built-in Scala `Enumeration` class is both awkward in design and unhandy in usage.
-There's a good reason then to introduce type class `CaseEnum`.
+There's a good reason then to introduce custom library to model enumerations.

 ## Whats
 `com.veon.ep.enums.CaseEnum` is a type class representing sealed hierarchy with a single ancestor (trait or class)